lizmat/articles/repl-avalanche-1.md

 $ repl --the-prompt='[:index'] %R' --symbols=':butterfly:,:fire:'
 ```

 "That's all nice, but I really don't want to enter all of those arguments every time", you might think, or even say out loud.
-Fear not, there are also environment variables that you can set.
+Fear not, there are also environment variables that you can set to achieve the same result.
 The above example could also be written as:
 ```
 $ export RAKUDO_REPL_PROMPT='[:index:] :HHMM:'
 $ export RAKUDO_REPL_SYMBOLS=':butterfly:,:fire:'